The basement offers the perfect living space for a guest room, den, or activity room.

 For installing an indoor chimney, you will need to plan how the chimney will run through the upper floors of your home.

 The less the chimney will have to be redirected to avoid obstacles, the easier it will be to install and the more efficient it will be in allowing the exhaust fumes to escape.

 You will need to use a pipe designed for wood burning stoves.

-For an outside chimney, measure the distance between the stove and the exterior opening and cut three-foot-long sections of the pipe.
+For an outside chimney, measure the distance between the stove and the exterior opening and cut three-foot-long pipe sections.

 Use elbow pipe sections to run it outside the home.

-For an indoor chimney, a hole will need to be cut for each level of the home and through the roof.
+For an indoor chimney, a hole must be cut for each level of the home and through the roof.

-Each hole needs to be about 1/8th of an inch wider than the pipe.
+Each hole must be about 1/8th of an inch wider than the pipe.

-A laser level or plumb bob will help line up the holes, so they are straight.
-If you need to go around obstacles, then have elbow joints at the ready.
+A laser level or plumb bob will help line up the holes so they are straight.
+If you need to go around obstacles, have your elbow joints ready.

 Step 3- Preparation of the Window: